lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 number of `Exhibit` nodes.
 Then, write functions to create and return a new `Exhibit`, add to the list at the front, delete a given exhibit from the list, and print the whole list.
-At the end of your `main` function, you should free the entire list. **Note that the file /public/labs/lab7/lab7.h gives the Exhibit struct and all of the function prototypes that you need.** You can just use this as the header file in your program if you would like.
+At the end of your `main` function, you should free the entire list. **If you would like, you can use a pre-written `main` and header the function prototypes, found in `/public/labs/lab7` in the files `lab7.c` and `lab7.h`, respectively.
+In this case, you just need to provide the `funcs.c` file (and a Makefile).** If you would like to write your own `main` and your own header file, that is also fine.

 ### Program specification

-Your program must include the following structs and functions with exactly the specified inputs and return types.
+Your program must include the following structs and functions with exactly the specified inputs and return types. **These are already in the `/public/labs/lab7/lab7.h` file.**
 * Struct `Exhibit` with fields for the name of the exhibit and the next exhibit (a pointer to an `Exhibit`).
 * Function `print_exhibits` that takes in a pointer to an Exhibit and